ylacaute/spring-react-car-app/README.md

 - [ ] Contact page
 - [ ] About page
 - [ ] Site logo and favicon
+- [ ] Home page header not nice on mobile
 - [ ] Many things...